-According to conclusions of several international

-experts and representative bodies(Sirbiladze, 2006, Radzimecki, 2006) there is a need to develop a strategy that balances, in the first case, supply and demand reduction (the former has largely prevailed in Georgia so far) and, in the other case, a continuum of demand reduction measures involving specific primary prevention, medically-assisted and non-assisted treatment, harm reduction (risk minimization), re-socialization and rehabilitation.
+According to conclusions of several international experts and representative bodies(Sirbiladze et all, 2006, Radzimecki et all, 2006) there is a need to develop a strategy that balances, in the first case, supply and demand reduction (the former has largely prevailed in Georgia so far) and, in the other case, a continuum of demand reduction measures involving specific primary prevention, medically-assisted and non-assisted treatment, harm reduction (risk minimization), re-socialization and rehabilitation.
 In such a continuum, none of the modalities is replaceable by any other modality.
 Clearly, state authorities bear the primary responsibility for relevant funding that would aim to establish such a balanced approach.